CodebyAditya04/codebyAditya/README.md

 # 👨‍💻 Python Learning Journey

 Welcome to my Python learning repository!
 This is where I document and practice my journey into coding with Python.
-The goal is not to be perfect — but to **show real progress** step by step.
+The goal is not to be perfect — but to **make real progress** step by step.

 ---